Kylie Jenner's 21st Birthday Cake Is Unlike Anything We've Ever Seen

 While we were still wondering who could be responsible for putting this booze-themed cake out into the world, we came across some Twitter rumors.
 One user is claiming that the west coast location of Charm City Cakes, the bakery made famous by the Food Network show Ace Of Cakes, can take credit for making the Jenner's 21st birthday cake.
 We reached out to this spot as well to see if could confirm the rumor and will update this piece if we hear back.

-Though we were initially completely mesmerised by videos and images of the cake in all its glory, we wouldn't have expected any less else from Kylie Jenner on her 21st birthday.
+Though we were initially completely mesmerized by videos and images of the cake in all its glory, we wouldn't have expected any less else from Kylie Jenner on her 21st birthday.

 Advertisement